VarunPhanda/Dotnet-Read-Save-to-SQL-from-WebAPI/README.md

 - Read the data from SQL DB
 - Get the JSON data from public API
 - Read the JSON from an API
-- Save the object to SQL DB
+- Save the JSON response as an object to SQL DB